helderTZ/helderTZ/README.md

 # Hi there 👋

-I'm Helder, a software developer mainly focused on C++.
+I'm Helder, a software developer mainly focused on C++ with some Python on the side 🐍 (and a pinch of Rust 🦀).

 ## My Languages & Tools